A Review of Searches for Evidence of Tachyons: The neutrino model

+The preceding considerations led me to propose a $3+3$ model~\citep{Ehrlich2013} depicted in Fig. 4, which was derived based on SN 1987A data.
+The model allows for having three very unequal neutrino masses, since it assumes the atmospheric and solar oscillations are within the two $m^2>0$ active-sterile doublets.
 The basis of the third doublet being tachyonic was so that the effective mass of the electron neutrino defined by $m_\nu^2=\Sigma |U_{ij}|^2m_j^2,$ could have the small negative value inferred from the cosmic ray data, as discussed earlier.
 The specific tachyonic mass value indicated in Fig.4 was based on a remarkable numerical coincidence, namely that the fractional separation of the two $m^2>0$ doublets turn out to be identical, namely $dm_1^2/m_1^2=dm_2^2/m_2^2=5.0\times 10^{-6}$ to within 4\%.
 Therefore, it is reasonable to suppose the same value held for the third $m^2<0$ doublet.
-Given the increasingly clear evidence for a third oscillation frequency corresponding to a $dm_3^2\sim 1 eV^2$ the value of the tachyonic mass would then be $m_3^2=dm_3^2/5\times 10^{-6}= -450^2 eV^2\sim -0.2 keV^2$ to within a factor of two, given the uncertainty in $dm_3^2.$
+Given the increasingly clear evidence for a third oscillation frequency corresponding to a $dm_{sbl}^2\sim 1 eV^2$ the value of the tachyonic mass would then be $m_3^2=dm_3^2/5\times 10^{-6}= -450^2 eV^2\sim -0.2 keV^2$ to within a factor of two, given the uncertainty in $dm_{sbl}^2.$ How such large masses can be accomodated with existing upper limits from neutrino mass experiments and cosmology are discussed in later sections.